Discover all the fantastic things to do in the Lake District.

 laser tag in the lake district

-For outstanding day of culture why not visit Brewery Arts?
-Follow up a live performance or a cinema show with a meal or a drink at the on site bar and restaurant.
+An outstanding day of culture!
+Enjoy a live performance or a cinema show with a meal or a drink at the on site bar and restaurant.

 local cinema